violettagmarie/BIOL-4559-Final-Project-2-/README.md

 ## Code

-The `modeling_superspreading.ipynb` notebook contains the full analysis workflow:
+The `proj_final.ipynb` notebook contains the full analysis workflow:
 - Construction of infection trees from empirical transmission edge lists
 - Estimation of Negative Binomial offspring distributions using the method of moments
 - Simulation of Galton–Watson branching processes with and without group-size controls